 Zardón was born in La Habana (Havana), the capital of Cuba, on May 20, 1922.
 Baseball encyclopedias cite 1923, but Zardón said, “In that era, it was common for players to trim a year or two off their ages.
 I guess I was no different.”1 US baseball encyclopedias also list him as “José,” and that’s how the stateside press usually referred to him – also using the Americanized nickname “Joe.”
 However, the press in Florida and Latin America used “Tony,” from his middle name.
 (Note that in Spanish culture, many first names are dual, along the lines of “Billy Bob” in the southern US.)

 “I think it is a glorious thing to have been born on May 20,” Zardón said.
 That is Cuban Independence Day, when the island became a republic in 1902.
 “Of course, I was not around then,” he added humorously.
 After 1959, however, Cuba ceased to celebrate this holiday because Fidel Castro’s regime had come to power.
-“I would have been very bothered if I had been born on July 26,” Zardón added.
+“I would have been very bothered if I had been born on July 26,” Zardón said.
 2 This is a reference to the 26th of July Movement, the revolutionary organization spearheaded by Castro and Ché Guevara.

 Zardón’s father, Antonio, was a customs agent for most of his life.
 His mother was named Cecilia Sánchez Valdés.
 “She died on June 4, 1925, at age 34, shortly after giving birth to my younger brother, who was stillborn.
 They left her placenta inside of her and she became infected with bacteria.
 They tell me if that happened nowadays they could treat it with antibiotics.”
 He had one older sister, named Hilda.
 “She is 95 years old,” Zardón said in 2014, “and she is right in the other room.”3